 - Prevention.
 The measures in this section cover behaviors that can help people prevent cancer, the most important of which is avoiding tobacco use and secondhand smoke exposure.
 This section also addresses physical activity, dietary choices and alcohol consumption, and exposure to sun and chemicals in the environment.

 - Early Detection.
 Screening tests provide ways to find cancers early, when there is the best chance for cure.
-This section describes the extent to which people are following recommended screening guidelines to detect breast, cervical, and colorectal cancers.
+This section describes the extent to which people are following recommended screening guidelines to detect breast, cervical, colorectal, lung and prostate cancers.

 - Diagnosis.
 We can learn much about our progress against cancer by looking at the rates of new cancer cases (incidence) and cancers diagnosed at late stages.
 This section reviews both these areas.